WUSTL-Biol4220/home/labs/lab_06B.md

 Our first group exercise will be to create an empty file named `data_mlandis.txt`.
 Commit that file to your current branch (`main`) in your local repository, then push your changes to the remote repo on GitHub.
 After everyone has pushed their changes, pull changes from the remote repo.
 You should now have a local copy of each student's empty file.

 Now, add your username and a message to your file.
 Commit and push the changes, while pulling any changes from your collaborators.
 Repeat this three times.
-At this time, no one should modify any file but their own, meaning `git` should report any issues as everyone pushes and pulls their changes.
+At this time, no one should modify any file but their own, meaning `git` should not report any issues as everyone pushes and pulls their changes.

 ---